-But there was one big problem still remaining: The distribution centre in Weinberg was also a rather small site within the Austrian postal service.
+But one big problem still remained: The distribution centre in Weinberg was also a rather small site within the Austrian postal service.
 Bigger than the previous site, but was it enough?
 Unfortunately not.

 Austria Post had to adopt a new system for its distribution centre.
 The criteria was a system with the ability to operate at high capacity, but in a comparatively little space.

 In this article, we explain what the company came up with.